 4. Taipei Nan Shan Plaza

 Taipei Nan Shan Plaza is another great skyscraper in Taiwan, situated within a stone’s throw of the famous Taipei 101.
-Taipei Nan Shan Plaza is an excellent destination for shopaholics.
+Taipei Nan Shan Plaza is an excellent destination for shopaholics, offering many things to buy in Taiwan.
 The building is essentially a business center that houses a variety of top brands, including Manolo Blahnik, the famous maker of a range of high-end shoes from ordinary flats to classy heels.